16 Christmas Movie Locations That Exist in Real Life

 Rockefeller Center, New York City

 “Wow, that’s a big one!”
 Buddy the Elf (Will Ferrell) says when he spies the Rockefeller Center tree for the first time, before planting a kiss on love interest Jovie (Zooey Deschanel) at the skating rink.
 All of New York City, though, is practically one big Christmas movie set: Besides 2003’s Elf, there is the Macy’s on 34th Street (of Miracle on 34th Street fame); plus Bloomingdale’s, the Waldorf Astoria, Central Park’s Wollman Rink, and the titular sweet shop of Serendipity.
 The Family Man, Scrooged, and Home Alone 2: Lost in New York were also shot at various locations around the Big Apple.
-Check out the best Christmas movies of all time, ranked.
+Check out where Elf lands on our list of the best Christmas movies of all time, ranked.

 A Christmas Story house